 Rachel R. Stern - Senior Vice President, Strategic Resources and General Counsel.
 Ms. Stern joined FactSet in 2001 as General Counsel.
-In addition to the Legal Department at FactSet, she is responsible for Investor Relations; Facilities and Real Estate Planning; and Third-Party Content and Strategic Partnerships.
+In addition to the Legal Department at FactSet, she is responsible for administration of our offices in Hyderabad and Manila; Facilities Management and Real Estate Planning; and Third-Party Content and Strategic Partnerships.
 Ms. Stern is admitted to practice in New York, and Washington D.C., and as House Counsel in Connecticut.
 Ms. Stern received a B.A. from Yale University, an M.A. from the University of London and a J.D. from the University of Pennsylvania Law School.